 As a self-employed hairdresser, barber or stylist, you don’t want to be stuck with the wrong card machine.
 The wrong setup can complicate transactions, bookkeeping and just be too expensive – but there are several very affordable card machines for hairdressing sole traders.

-We have picked the six best UK payment companies offering card terminals for self-employed stylists, hairdressers and barbers.
+Based of testing and research, we’ve here picked the best UK payment companies offering card terminals for self-employed stylists, hairdressers and barbers.
 All these options are mobile too, ideal for events and home visits.

 Company Terminal price* Best for Offer